Out of Africa with Isak Dinesen: Her Museum

-The walls of Ewald’s Room (named after one of the original residents of the house, the 18th century poet, Johannes Ewalds), where she did her writing in the warmer months of the year,are covered with original African art brought back from Kenya.
-Animal skin drums sit on the floor beneath the book cases.
+The walls of Ewald’s Room (named after one of the original residents of the house, the 18th-century poet, Johannes Ewalds), where she did her writing in the warmer months of the year, is covered with original African art brought back from Kenya.
+Animal skin drums sit on the floor beneath the bookcases.

 Through the gardens on my way back to the cottage, I passed a few of the benches that Karen Blixen (in the habit of naming things), named after the people in her life to whom she was closest.
 One is for her mother, “The Lady’s Bench” the other, “Madam Carlsen’s Bench” is named after Caroline Carlsen who was for many years the housekeeper at Rungstedlund and allowed to remain in the house until her death.

 A great day trip out of Copenhagen might include stops at the Karen Blixen Museum, the Kronborg Castle of Hamlet fame in Helsingør, lunch or a swim in the seaside resorts and fishing villages of Hornbbæk and Humlebæk, a ferry ride or across the Sound to Helsingborg in Sweden, and then a stop in for the excellent collection of art and yummy buffet at the Louisiana.

 Not in a hurry to head back to Copenhagen?
 Stay in a holiday rental cottage by the sea or a youth hostel on the beach.
 There are plenty of hotels and motels to choose from in the area like Helsingør, the medieval town of Hamlet fame, now gaining a new party town reputation by the constant flow of Swedes who take the 20-minute ferry across to Denmark for a cheaper night of drinking.